-The following stakeholders have been consulted in greater detail:
+The following table summarizes the stakeholders that have been consulted:

 Stakeholders Roles/Responsibilities Ministry of Housing and Environment (MHE) Integration of water and sewerage services with new housing development projects; land use planning (relevant for recharge planning).

-Ta 2.
-Ministry of Fisheries and Agriculture Ground water resource management; safe disposal of agricultural pesticides and use of fertilizers; promotion of water conservation practices; use of alternative technologies.
+2. Ministry of Fisheries and Agriculture Ground water resource management; safe disposal of agricultural pesticides and use of fertilizers; promotion of water conservation practices; use of alternative technologies.
 3. Ministry of Finance and Treasury Resource mobilization and budgeting for public policy delivery 4.
 Dept. Of National Planning/Statistical Dept Ensure water and sewerage services are integrated into national plans; collecting and disseminating relevant data.
 5. Ministry of Economic Development (Invest Maldives) Integrates water and sewerage delivery into public-private partnership schemes and facilitates the mobilization of investments for sector needs 6.
 Ministry of Health a.
 Centre for Community Health and Disease Control: Responsible for disease control and improvements of community health b.
 Maldives Food and Drug Authority: Responsible for quality and safety of imported and locally bottled water.
 6. Ministry of Tourism Facilitates regulation of water and sanitation services by EPA in tourism resorts 7.
 National Disaster Management Centre Facilitates provision of water and sanitation services and coordinates with the MHE to ensure water security of islands during emergencies.
 8. Ministry of Education (Schools) Promotes good hygiene practices and ensures provision of safe water and sanitation services to students, also during times of water insecurity.
 9. Private Sector Provides water supply and metering services and improves access to safe water and sanitation in all parts of the country through contractual agreements with provincial utilities' company.
 10. Male' Water and Sewerage Company Delivery of water and sanitation services in Male', and other regions 11.
 Provincial Utility Companies Provide utility style water supply, sewerage and electricity services to inhabited islands 12.
-Island and atoll authorities Responsible for administrative services of inhabited islands and overseeing the operation/maintenance of public infrastructure 13.
-Environmental NGOs Raise public awareness on climate change and environment; Support participative processes; improve environmental awareness 14.
+Members of local island and atoll councils, local authorities Represent newly established, representative local institutions at island level which advocate community interests and represent the people living on the islands.
+Responsible for administrative services of inhabited islands and overseeing the operation/maintenance of public infrastructure.
+13. Environmental NGOs Raise public awareness on climate change and environment; Support participative processes; improve environmental awareness 14.
 UN Agencies: UNOPS, UNICEF, WHO Providing baseline data and input to field assessment missions.
 Based on a request by MHE, UNOPS can provide direct implementation support services to component 1 of the project